 Become a Volunteer

-The Museum is maintained and run by a group of more than 60 very dedicated volunteers who give up their time to ensure that the museum is open to the public as much as possible and continues to be an exciting place to visit.
+The Museum is maintained and run by a group of more than 60 very dedicated volunteers who give up their time to ensure that the museum is open to the public as often as possible and continues to be an exciting place to visit.

 We are always pleased to hear from people willing to help at the museum.
 There are many opportunities to get involved and we hope you will find a position where you both help and also enjoy the experience.
 Whatever and whenever you can offer help, we look forward to hearing from you.
 We will ask you to complete an application form and provide references.
 For more information please send an email to - email@example.com